CFAC

-CFAC (960 AM) is a radio station serving Calgary, Alberta.
-Owned by Rogers Radio, a division of Rogers Sports & Media, the station broadcasts a sports format branded as Sportsnet 960 The Fan, co-branded with the Sportsnet television channel also owned by Rogers.
-Its studios are located on 7th Avenue Southwest in downtown Calgary, in the same building as Rogers' other Calgary stations, CFFR, CHFM-FM and CJAQ-FM.
+CFAC (960 AM) was a sports radio station serving Calgary, Alberta, Canada.
+It was owned by Rogers Radio, a division of Rogers Sports & Media, and was branded as Sportsnet 960 The Fan, co-branded with the Sportsnet television channel also owned by Rogers.
+Its studios were located on 7th Avenue Southwest in downtown Calgary, in the same building as Rogers' other Calgary stations, CFFR, CHFM-FM and CJAQ-FM.

-CFAC broadcasts with a power of 50,000 watts 24 hours a day on the regional frequency of 960 AM.
-The daytime signal is non-directional, and the nighttime signal is directional using a three-tower array located on Rainbow Road just east of the Calgary city limits.
+CFAC operated with a power of 50,000 watts 24 hours a day on the regional frequency of 960 AM.
+The daytime signal was omnidirectional, and the nighttime signal was directional using a three-tower array located on Rainbow Road just east of the Calgary city limits.